Eugene Tucker recalls well the day in March 2020 when much of the staff started working from home.

 “It was designed around the idea that people were all over the place,” Martin said.
 “Ultimately, we were probably uniquely positioned in advance of COVID to have the full core of the headquarters not in the office because all of those systems are accessible elsewhere.”

-Some staff have since returned but the building, which may have hosted as many as 400 people on a typical day in 2019.
+While some staff have since returned, the building may have hosted as many as 400 people on a typical day in 2019.
 Today, it has perhaps a quarter of that number at any given time as human resources has moved to reclassify an increasing number of roles as either hybrid or fully remote.